How Inside Out 2 can help parents start mental health conversations with kids

 Let's face it, we've all been like Riley (the main character) at one point—insecure and self-conscious.
 In this sequel, she's 13 and going through puberty, mirroring the experiences of many kids today and highlighting the mental health struggle that children can face, particularly at this time in their lives.
 In fact half of all mental health problems in the UK start by the age of 14.
 The WHO warns that ignoring these issues can lead to long-term consequences, emphasising the need to start these conversations early.

-Mother&Baby speaks with parenting coach and bestselling author Anita Cleare ahead of the release of her new book, “How to Get Your Teenager Out of Their Bedroom,” to discuss why Inside Out 2 is a must watch movie for both parents and youngsters, how the movie can spark conversations about emotions and make sure our kids know we're here for them, no matter what.
+We spoke to parenting coach and bestselling author Anita Cleare ahead of the release of her new book, “How to Get Your Teenager Out of Their Bedroom,” to discuss why Inside Out 2 is a must watch movie for both parents and youngsters, how the movie can spark conversations about emotions and make sure our kids know we're here for them, no matter what.

 What are the new emotions in Inside Out 2?

-In this sequel Pixar has introduced four new emotions—anxiety, envy, embarrassment, and ennui—as characters in the film.
+In this sequel, Pixar has introduced four new emotions—anxiety, envy, embarrassment, and ennui—as characters in the film.
 They collaborated closely with psychologist Lisa Damour, specialising in teenagers, and emotion scientist Dacher Keltner to authentically portray these emotions, rooted in the science of emotions.
 These emotions were chosen because they resonate with the thoughts and feelings that children experience as they enter puberty.

 Is Inside Out 2 out yet in the UK?